How To Potty Train an Akita Puppy in 5 Easy Steps

 Equipment for potty training an Akita puppy

-Collar or harness.
-View on Chewy
+1. Collar or harness.
+View

-Dog leash.
-View on Chewy
+2. Dog leash.
+View

-Tasty small-sized treats.
-View on Chewy
+3. Tasty small-sized treats.
+View

-A crate.
-View on Chewy
+4. A crate.
+View

-Dog stain removers.
-View on Chewy
+5. Dog stain removers.
+View

 How to potty train an Akita puppy?

+Before diving into the step-by-step guide, let’s go over some general rules to optimize the training process and ensure it goes smoothly.
 First and foremost, Akita house training should begin with building a schedule that both you and your dog can follow.
-This schedule makes him understand that there are times to eat, play, and potty.
+This schedule makes them understand that there are times to eat, play, and potty.

-For example, if your Akita puppy is 4 months old, he can hold it for about five hours.
-He might have an accident if you go longer than this between bathroom breaks.
+According to the AKC, puppies can only hold their bladder for the same number of hours as the number of months of their age plus one.
+For example, if your Akita puppy is 4 months old, they can hold it for about five hours.
+They might have an accident if you go longer than this between bathroom breaks.

 You also want to use a repeatable phrase like “potty” or “bathroom” each time you take your Akita to the elimination area so he can associate that word with eliminating.

-Step-by-step Akita potty training guide:
+Now let’s dive in the step-by-step Akita potty training guide:

-Step #1: Take your puppy outside frequently
+Step 1.
+Take your puppy outside frequently

+Take your Akita puppy out on a leash at least every two hours and immediately after they wake up, during and after playing, and after eating or drinking.
 You’ll probably want your dog to potty while walking at some point.
-So wearing a leash helps your Akita learn to potty on leash and prevents him from running around and getting distracted by all the fun things around him.
+So wearing a leash helps your Akita learn to potty on a leash and prevents them from running around and getting distracted by all the fun things.

-Choose an ideal spot outside and always take him on a leash to that spot.
-Use a specific word or phrase like we mentioned above before he goes to remind your puppy what to do.
+Choose an ideal spot outside and always take them on a leash to that spot.
+Use a specific word or phrase as we mentioned above before they go to remind your puppy what to do.
+Stand still and quietly watch your Akita to help them focus on the potty instead of interacting with you.

-Make sure he has done it before rewarding.
+Reward your dog with treats immediately after they finish (not when they return inside).
+Make sure they have done it before rewarding.
 Puppies are easily distracted, so if you give them treats too soon, they can forget to finish until they get home.

 Fun time can take place outdoors if it’s a safe area to be off leash or indoors under your supervision.
 It will help your puppy enjoy potty training.

-Step #5: Repeat these steps throughout the day
+Step 5.
+Repeat these steps throughout the day

-Best Akita potty training tips:
+Best Akita potty training tips

 Tip #1: Put your Akita on a regular feeding schedule

+Puppies have immature digestive systems, so they can’t handle a lot of food.
+You should divide your puppy feeding schedule into three smaller meals.
+In addition, your Akita will be more likely to go potty at certain times if you feed them at the same times each day.
 Another thing you need to keep in mind is the food, which should be the highest quality puppy food.
 Whatever you choose, ensure it’s the right fit for your Akita.

 Tip #2: Pick up your puppy’s water dish about two hours before bedtime